ginstrom/paladin-novel/chapters/25_cleansing-tide.md

 "Kael."

 His former friend's eyes widened, then closed as if in pain that had nothing to do with his wounds.
 "Gond.
-I...
-I didn't think you'd come this way."
+I… I didn't think you'd come this way."

 Gond knelt beside him, taking in the severity of the injuries.
 A deep sword thrust to the side, blood loss, infection already setting in.
 Without intervention, Kael would be dead within the hour.

-"You came back," Gond said quietly.
-"After we showed you mercy.
-You came back to fight for them."
+"You came back," Gond said, his voice quiet, more sad than angry.
+"After we gave you Alanyi's mercy.
+You came back to fight for *them*."

-Kael's laugh turned into a cough that brought up blood.
-"What else was I supposed to do?
-You freed us, yes, but you didn't give us a place in your new world.
-I'm a mercenary, Gond.
-It's all I know how to be."
+Kael coughed, a wet, bloody sound.
+"What else was I gonna do, Gond?
+You set us free, sure, but you didn't exactly roll out the welcome mat.
+Mercenary work?
+It's all I know."

-"So you chose to be a mercenary for slavers."
+"So you picked the slavers."
+Not a question, a flat statement.

-"I chose to eat."
-The words came out cracked and hoarse, each syllable edged with pain that went deeper than his wounds.
-"I chose to have coin in my pocket and a roof over my head.
-I told myself it was just another job, just another contract.
-But when the fighting started..."
-He gestured weakly at his wounds.
-"I couldn't bring myself to strike at your people with real intent.
-Hesitation kills, in our line of work."
+"I picked eating," Kael rasped.
+"Coin in my purse, a roof over my head.
+Told myself it was just a job.
+But when the fighting started…" He gestured feebly at his side.
+"Killing unarmed slaves isn't battle, it's murder.
+I hesitated.
+And hesitation'll kill you in this business."

 Gond felt the familiar warmth building in his chest, Alanyi's power responding to the pain—not just physical, but spiritual—that radiated from his former friend.
 He could heal these wounds.
 The question was whether he should.

-"Do you want to live?" he asked.
+"Do you want to live, Kael?"
+Gond asked, his voice surprisingly gentle.

-Kael's eyes searched his face.
-"Why does it matter what I want?
-You're going to do whatever you think is right, just like you always did."
+Kael’s eyes searched his.
+"Why ask?
+You'll do what you think is right.
+Always did."

 "Maybe.
-But I'd like to know anyway."
+But I'm asking."

-"Yes," Kael whispered after a long moment.
-"Yes, I want to live.
-Not because I think I deserve it, but because... because I'm tired of being the kind of man who sells his sword to the highest bidder, regardless of the cause."
+A long pause.
+"Yeah," Kael breathed.
+"Yeah, I want to live.
+Not 'cause I deserve it.
+Just...
+I'm tired, Gond.
+Tired of this life, selling my sword to whoever's buying, no questions asked."

 Gond placed his hands on Kael's wounded side.
-The divine power flowed through him, seeking out the damaged tissue, fighting back the infection, knitting torn flesh together.
-Kael gasped as the pain receded, his breathing steadying.
+The divine power flowed through him, seeking out the damaged tissue.
+But Kael's connection to Alanyi was weak, making the conduit difficult to form.
+Gond drew from Kael's own reserves-his will to live-to maintain the conduit to Alanyi's divine power, fighting back the infection, knitting torn flesh together.
+Kael gasped as the pain flaired, then receded, his breathing steadying.

 "Why?"
-Kael asked as the healing light faded.
-"After everything—the betrayal, seeing me here fighting for them again—why save me?"
+Kael whispered, the healing light fading.
+"After all of it... the betrayal, me fighting for them again… why?"

-"Because mercy isn't something you earn," Gond said, helping Kael sit up properly.
-"It's something you're given, in the hope that you'll find a way to deserve it."
+"Mercy's not about earning it, Kael," Gond said, helping him sit up.
+"It's a gift.
+Now it's up to you to figure out how to be worthy of it."

-Kael stared at his side where the wound had been, then looked up at Gond with something like wonder.
-"What happens now?"
+Kael stared at his healed side, then up at Gond, a flicker of something unreadable in his eyes.
+"So… now what?"

-"Now you choose," Gond said, rising to his feet.
-"You can go back to being a sword for hire, taking whatever contracts pay the most.
-Or you can find another path."
+"Now you choose," Gond said, getting to his feet.
+"Go back to selling your sword… or find a different way."

-"What other path?
-This is all I know."
+"What different way?
+This is all I got."

 "Then learn something new."
-Gond looked out over the liberated city, where former slaves were taking their first tentative steps toward freedom.
-"There are people here who need help adjusting to a life without chains.
-There are temples being rebuilt, communities being formed.
-There's work for those willing to serve something greater than themselves."
+Gond gestured to the city, where the newly freed were starting to move, to hope.
+"Folks here need help.
+Real help.
+Temples to rebuild, lives to put back together.
+There's work, Kael, for men willing to serve something bigger than their own pockets."

-Kael struggled to his feet, testing his newly healed body.
-"You think someone like me could do that kind of work?"
+Kael pushed himself up, testing his side.
+"You think a dog like me could do that?"

-"I think anyone can change, if they truly want to."
-Gond met his eyes.
-"The question is whether you want to badly enough to do the hard work of becoming someone different."
+"I think any man can change, if he wants it enough."
+Gond met his gaze.
+"Question is, Kael, do you want it enough to do the work?
+To actually *be* different?"

 He left Kael standing in the alley, alive and whole, staring at his hands as if seeing them for the first time.
 What the man would do with this second chance remained to be seen.
 But for the first time since their paths had crossed again, Gond felt something like hope for his former friend.

-**II.
-The Uprising at Blackwater: The Spark of Rebellion**
+## The Spark of Rebellion

 The victory at Saltmere sent ripples along the coast.
 After a week of rest, resupply, and the establishment of a provisional council under Sim's spiritual guidance, Gond's army marched on Blackwater.
 The city was smaller than Saltmere, but its reputation for cruelty was just as dark.

 The siege of Blackwater began much like Saltmere's, with Grimjaw's engines pounding the walls.
 But Maera's network had been busy.
 Whispers of Saltmere's fall, of slaves freed and a benevolent goddess returning, had found fertile ground within Blackwater's oppressed populace.
-On the third night of the siege, as Gond's forces prepared for a major assault, the city itself erupted.
+On the third night of the siege, as Gond's forces prepared for another tunnel assault, the city itself erupted.

 Fires bloomed in the merchant district like deadly flowers.
 Shouts and the clash of makeshift weapons echoed from within—kitchen knives against guard swords, cobblestones hurled from rooftops, chains broken and turned into flails.
 A significant portion of the city guard, long resentful of the Gorlatch cultists' iron grip and perhaps swayed by Maera's agents, turned on their masters.
 The rebellion was chaotic, desperate, but it threw Blackwater's defenses into disarray.

 "Now!"
-Gond commanded, seeing the opportunity.
-"Alanyi favors the bold!"
+Gond yelled, his voice cutting through the chaos.
+"Alanyi's with the bold!
+Go!"

 The assault was swift.
 With defenders fighting on two fronts, the walls were breached with surprising ease.
 Gond's army poured into a city already tearing itself apart.
 They linked up with rebel factions, guiding the chaotic energy towards the inner keep, the black heart of Blackwater where the slaver lords and Gorlatch's priests made their stand.

 The keep was a fortress of despair.
 Its dungeons, when finally breached, revealed horrors that chilled even the most hardened veterans.
-A hidden temple to Gorlatch lay beneath, its altar stained with ancient blood, its cells filled with the remains of countless victims of torture and sacrifice.
+A hidden temple to Gorlatch lay in the dungeons beneath, its altar stained with ancient blood, its cells filled with the remains of countless victims of torture and sacrifice.
 The air itself felt poisoned by suffering.

 Sir Marcus Brightwater, witnessing the depths of the depravity his former order had tacitly supported, sank to his knees, his face ashen.
 "May Turin forgive us," he choked out.
 "May Alanyi cleanse us."

 Gond, his expression grim, placed a hand on the knight's shoulder.
 "They will, if our actions now prove worthy."
 The capture of Blackwater was a victory, but the discovery within its keep was a stark reminder of the true enemy's nature.

-**III.
-Port Sorrow's Shadow: The Light of Divine Confrontation**
+## The Light of Divine Confrontation

-Port Sorrow was the last of the three great slaver cities on this stretch of coast.
+Port Sorrow was the last of the three great slaver cities on Slaver's Coast.
 As Gond's army approached, an eerie stillness hung over it.
 Scouts reported that most of the regular soldiers had fled, deserting their posts.
 Yet, the city was not undefended.
 Three ominous black-sailed ships lay anchored in its harbor, and the ramparts were manned by figures in dark robes—Gorlatch's elite clerics.

 As the army arrayed itself for the assault, a wave of pure terror washed over them.
 It was not the fear of battle, but a supernatural dread, far more potent than any they had faced before.
 Soldiers screamed, dropping weapons, their courage dissolving like mist.
 Horses reared, throwing their riders.
 Even seasoned warriors like Elena and Pell faltered, their faces pale with an unseen horror.